 A national sex offender registry check; and

-When circumstances warrant, a multi-state criminal background check that includes county-level information.
+A multi-state criminal background check that includes an SSN trace for aliases and county-level information.

 361.11.5 Live Scans

 All Program Staff and Volunteers working directly with or having access to Youth in a Youth Program must successfully pass a Live Scan prior to commencing their work.